Diane Hendricks: Career

-Political donations
+Political supporter

-She donated $500,000 to Wisconsin Governor Scott Walker's 2012 campaign to avoid recall, and was his biggest donor that year.
+Hendricks was an enthusiastic supporter of her home state governor Scott Walker.
+She donated $500,000 to Walker's 2012 campaign to avoid recall, and was his biggest donor that year.
+In January of 2011, she was recorded asking Walker what she could do to aid him in turning Wisconsin into a Right to Work state.
+In 2015, she gave $5 million to a PAC associated with presidential candidate Scott Walker, of which $4 million was ultimately refunded.

+She spoke on the last night of the 2024 Republican National Convention, where she was listed as an "everyday American" by convention materials.

+She is also a notable benefactor of Donald Trump.
+In the 2016 and 2020 election cycles, Hendricks donated $1.4 million to the Trump Victory committee.
+In the 2020 cycle, she made another donation of $1.4 million to the Trump Victory Committee and donated $4 million to America First Action.
+Hendricks contributed a total of $1.1 million to Donald Trump's 2020 presidential campaign.
+Hendricks has contributed $5,000,000 to the Super PAC, Make America Great Again, Inc., as of 2023.
+In the 2016 U.S. presidential election, she gave over $5 million to the Reform America Fund, a super PAC which opposed Democratic candidate Hillary Clinton and supported Republican U.S. Senator from Wisconsin Ron Johnson.
+Hendricks served as an economic advisor to Donald Trump's presidential campaign.

 She also supported Paul Ryan.
 In 2014, she donated $1 million to the Freedom Partners Action Fund, a pro-Republican Super PAC created by the Koch Brothers.
 In both 2015 and 2016, she donated $2 million to Freedom Partners Action Fund.
-In 2015, she gave $5 million to a PAC associated with presidential candidate Scott Walker, of which $4 million was ultimately refunded.

-In the 2016 U.S. presidential election, she gave over $5 million to the Reform America Fund, a super PAC which opposed Democratic candidate Hillary Clinton and supported Republican U.S. Senator from Wisconsin Ron Johnson.
-Hendricks served as an economic advisor to Donald Trump's presidential campaign.

-Prior to Scott Pruitt's resignation in July 2018, she donated $50,000 to the Scott Pruitt Legal Expenses Trust.
+Prior to Scott Pruitt's resignation as head of the EPA in July 2018, she donated $50,000 to the Scott Pruitt Legal Expenses Trust.

 Hendricks contributed to the campaign of Georgia representative Marjorie Taylor Greene.

 Tax controversies

-Hendricks paid no state income tax in four of the five years from 2010 to 2014.

 An investigation by Urban Milwaukee found that Hendricks's multi-story 8,500-square-foot home in the Town of Rock in Rock County, Wisconsin, had been assessed as a 1,663-square-foot ranch.
 Following the Urban Milwaukee investigation, Hendricks denied the tax assessor access to the property, citing "security reasons".
 After she agreed to supply the assessor with data on the home, the property's assessment was changed from $445,700 to $1,205,500.

-Personal life

-Hendricks has seven children and lives in Afton, Wisconsin.